 Manson responds the same way each time: “Take this email you just sent to me, print it out, and show it to your partner.
 Then come back and ask again.”

 If something is bothering you in a relationship, you need to be able to communicate it directly to your partner.
+You also need to be able to feel that you are comfortable to talk to your partner if there is something bothering you.
 This is how you build trust and intimacy.

 5. A healthy and happy relationship requires two healthy and happy individuals